QubesOS/qubes-posts/2016-06-18-qubes-OS-3-2-rc1-has-been-released.md

 2. Dom0 updated to Fedora 23.
 This provides much newer graphics drivers.
    Together with Linux kernel 4.4.x in dom0, it should make Qubes OS much more compatible with new hardware.
 With Fedora 23 we were forced to upgrade KDE 4 to KDE 5.
 This is mostly done, but there are still some rough edges.
-   Hopefully, we'll sort this out before final Qubes 3.2 release.
+We aim to iron out any remaining rough edges for the final Qubes 3.2 release.

 3. [USB passthrough][usb-passthrough].
 For a long time it was only possible to attach the whole USB controller to a selected VM.
 With Qubes 3.2, we